Please follow us on Social Media

 OUR VISION

-Our vision is to remove the stigma associated with an officer’s decision to keep his/her emotions inside for fear of retribution and/or retaliatory action if his/her personal information, feelings and state of mind is revealed to his/her agency.
+Our vision is to remove the stigma associated with an officer’s decision to keep his/her emotions inside for fear of retribution and/or retaliatory action if his/her personal information, feelings OR state of mind is revealed to his/her agency.
 COPLINE® volunteers conduct themselves in a manner that reflects the highest level of honor and integrity.

 MISSION STATEMENT